Type: Package

 descriptive_stats

-Data frame with frequencies and proportions
+Data frame with counts, proportions, and percents

 auto_decision